-Plumbing for an island sink isn't as simple as installing a sink against the kitchen wall.
+Plumbing for a kitchen island sink isn't as simple as installing a sink against the kitchen wall.
 You don't have the luxury of hiding drain pipes and vents inside the wall.
 Everything needs to be contained within the island itself.

 While it may require a little extra preparation and know-how, setting up plumbing for an island sink is possible for most homeowners who are armed with basic plumbing tools and a bit of experience.
 Setting it up yourself could also save you a chunk of change too.
 Installing a sink costs an average of about $400, according to HomeAdvisor.